-The music is blaring as we reach one of the most intense parts of the workout.
+The music blares as we reach one of the most intense parts of the workout.
 Resistance is high and to encourage my spin class to make it up the fictitious hill we are climbing, I yell it out.

 Come on. . .
 WORK FOR IT!

 Sure, I throw in some “You can do its” and an occasional “Don’t give up!” throughout the ride, but “Work for it!” is my goto coaching cheer when I can tell everyone’s struggling.
 When I see the sweat dripping and the legs start to slow down, I tell them to work harder…or, rather, to work so they can earn their results.